-This shall be a closed, non-illuminated chamber, thermostatically controlled to within $\pm\,2\,^{\circ}\text{C}$ of the test temperature, lined with, or constructed of, a material (for example aluminium) that does not readily decompose ozone.
+This shall be a closed, non-illuminated chamber, thermostatically controlled to within ± 2 °C of the test temperature, lined with, or constructed of, a material (for example aluminium) that does not readily decompose ozone.
 The dimensions shall be such that the requirements of 5.5 are met.
-The chamber can be provided with a window through which the surface of the test pieces can be observed.
-A light to examine test pieces can be installed, but this shall remain switched off at all other times.
+The chamber may be provided with a window through which the surface of the test pieces can be observed.
+A light to examine test pieces may be installed, but this shall remain switched off at all other times.